 United States has a total of 19,924 km of coastline.
 In Georgia, that number is 310 km.

-The statistics above were calculated using The World Factbook, Internal Revenue Service, and Georgia Department of Revenue.
+The statistics above were calculated using the following data sources: The World Factbook, Internal Revenue Service, Georgia Department of Revenue.